kamejosh/owlbear-hp-tracker/USAGE.md

 # Dice Roller

 Starting with Version 1.6.0 HP Tracker comes with an integrated dice-roller.
+It can be disabled (removed) by changing the [Disable Dice Roller Setting](#room-settings);

 ![Dice Roller](https://raw.githubusercontent.com/kamejosh/owlbear-hp-tracker/master/docs/dice_roller_log.png)